 Blytheville is a medium-sized city located in the state of Arkansas.
 With a population of 14,694 people and five constituent neighborhoods, Blytheville is the 26th largest community in Arkansas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Blytheville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Blytheville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Blytheville who work in office and administrative support (11.85%), sales jobs (11.63%), and management occupations (9.18%).
+Overall, Blytheville is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Blytheville who work in office and administrative support (11.83%), sales jobs (10.96%), and management occupations (7.54%).

 Blytheville is an extremely ethnically-diverse city.
 The people who call Blytheville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blytheville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Blytheville include German, Irish, Scottish, and French Canadian.
+Important ancestries of people in Blytheville include Irish, German, Italian, and French Canadian.

 The most common language spoken in Blytheville is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and German.